-- 3. The LiantInstall program begins executing.
-Follow the instructions presented on the screen and press the Next button to advance through the various pages. - 4.
-On the Software License Agreement page, you must click "I accept the terms in the license agreement" in order to continue with the installation. - 5.
+- 1. Follow the instructions presented on the pages of RM-Install and press the Next or Back button to advance through the various pages. - 2.
+On the Software License Agreement page, you must click "I accept the terms in the license agreement" in order to continue with the installation. - 3.
 On the License Certificates page, the license certificate file for the product being installed is displayed.
-Do one of the following: - If the license certificate for the Relativity Data Manager software being installed is present in the list area, press the Next button. - If license certificates for any products you do not wish to install are present in the list area, select them and press the Remove button.
-Then, press the Next button. - If the license certificate for the Relativity Data Manager software being installed is not present in the list area: - a.
+Do one of the following: - If the license certificate for the Relativity Data Manager software being installed is present in the list area, press the Next button. - If the license certificate for the Relativity Data Manager software being installed is not present in the list area: - a.
 Press the Add button. - b.
-In the Select License Certificates dialog box, navigate to the directory containing the license certificate file for the Relativity Data Manager and select the filename for the license certificate. - This license file, usually named liant.lic, is included on the license diskette that came as part of the installation media. - c.
-Press the Open button and then press Next.
+In the Select License Certificates dialog box, navigate to the directory containing the License Certificate file for the Relativity Data Manager software being installed and select the filename for the license certificate.
+(This license file is downloaded from the EDP page for the order.) - c.
+Press the Open button and then press Next. - 4.
+On the Installation Type page, do one of the following: - Select the Standard Installation option to install all the components of all the license certificates listed on the License Certificates page immediately, using their default settings.
+Press the Install button. - Select the Custom Installation option to select specific components (for those products with multiple components) of all the license certificates listed on the License Certificates page, and install them, changing their default installation settings, as necessary.